JayFarei/JayFarei/README.md

 ## About

-I love developer tools and infrastructure and have been buidling in web3 since 2017.
+I love developer tools and infrastructure and have been building in web3 since 2017.
-Currently VP of Products @ Moonsong labs, incubating products in the Web3 Venture Studio.
+Currently VP of Products @ Moonsong labs, incubating products in AI and Web3 Infrastructure for our Venture Studio.

 ## Areas of interest
 - p2p distributed systems